Sitecore/Discover-JS-SDK-Starter-kit/README.md

 Route: `/product/detail/<product sku>/<product id>`.
 E.g.: `/product/detail/3107756/prod1100011` shows the details of a product.
 It also has a recommendation widget for related products.

 __Note:__
-*In this case, the product information is wrapped in a `SearchResults` widget that uses a filter by sku since there isn't a data source.
-It is not recommended to perform this in this way (usually the way that a product detail page looks is handled by the SDK consumer and the data is gathered by their own datasets).
-Sitecore Discover Services are used to search and recommend.*
+*In this example, the product information has been filtered from the `SearchResults` widget data for demonstration purposes.
+We do not recommend this approach in production.
+Restrict Discover services to search and recommendations and create separate services for other data.*

 Events tracked are: